 There is a focus on improvements beyond financial optimisation.
+A significant amount of time is spent understanding the business in order to support, cha

 A significant amount of time is spent understanding the business in order to support, challenge and add value to the business strategy and operation.